• Skip to primary navigation

 Roasted Red Pepper and Tomato Soup

-This Roasted Red Pepper and Tomato Soup is smooth, rich, and packed with deep, smoky flavors.
-Roasting the red peppers and tomatoes enhances their natural sweetness, creating a well-balanced soup that feels both comforting and vibrant.
+This Roasted Red Pepper and Tomato Soup is smooth, rich, and packed with deep, smoky flavors, a blended soup of roasted red bell peppers and tomatoes.

 The addition of garlic, onions, and a touch of cream rounds out the flavors, making this soup incredibly satisfying without being overly heavy.